Dominara1/wava/README.md

 ### Bars

-In XAVA you can customize the look of the visualizer.
+In WAVA you can customize the look of the visualizer.

 In the ``[general]`` section you'll find two options that let  you change the size of the bars and the space between them: